legends2k/blog/content/note/arch_hdd_nvme.md

 # Fix `/etc/fstab`

 Use `blkid` and fix UUIDs of new partitions.
-Using `genfstab` is an option but I fixed it manually.
+Using `genfstab` is an option but I fixed them manually.

 # Reinstall GRUB